Ian Miller (basketball)

-Ian Bennet Miller (born September 28, 1991) is an American professional basketball player for Khasyn Khuleguud of The League.
-He played college basketball for Florida State University before playing professionally in Italy, Kazakhstan, Turkey, France, Israel, and Greece, Mongolia.
+Ian Bennet Miller (born September 28, 1991) is an American professional basketball player for Khasin Khuleguud of The League.
+He played college basketball for Florida State University before playing professionally in Italy, Kazakhstan, Turkey, France, Israel, Greece and Mongolia.

 Early life and college career

 Miller attended United Faith Christian Academy in Charlotte, North Carolina, where he averaged 22 points, 6 rebounds and 6 assists, leading United Faith to the 1-A State Championship as a senior.

 Miller played college basketball for Florida State University's Seminoles, where he averaged 13.7 points and 2.5 rebounds per game in a non-starting role as a senior.
 Miller also topped the charts for sixth men in assists (2.96), steals (0.87) and free throw percentage (.877).
 Miller was named ACC Sixth Man of the Year and All-ACC Honorable Mention by the coaches.

 Professional career

 Aurora Jesi (2014–2015)

 After going undrafted in the 2014 NBA draft, Miller joined the Detroit Pistons for the 2015 NBA Summer League, where he averaged 9.7 points and 3 assists per game.

 On August 6, 2014, Miller started his professional career with the Italian team Aurora Jesi of the Serie A2, signing a one-year deal.
 On October 5, 2014, Miller recorded 43 points in his professional debut, shooting 10-of-15 from three-point range in a 74–82 loss to Brescia.